 Please expect to be at the site for 1-2.5 hours in order to accommodate the circle process and ensure that everyone has the opportunity to be heard.

-Victims can also provide a written letter or statement that can be read in the circle to ensure that their feelings are known and the impact of the youth's actions can be explored further.
+Victims can also provide a written letter or statement that can be read in the circle to ensure that their feelings are known and the impact of the youth/young adult's actions can be explored further.

 More information and resources can be found under "links" on our website.